 Living Situation in the Deserts It is always water that determines life situations everywhere.
 Again it is the only water that helps plants grow and people stay in an area within the desert.
 Water is not easily accessible at every corner of the deserts.
 Life goes on in the areas where water can be found in springs or through the ancient technique of making underground aqueducts called Kariz (Qanat).
 At times, semi-deep wells are dug to get water.
 So, desert dwellers make the most of the minimum water they get.
 Local people use highly tolerant animals, camels, to travel through the desert.
 Usually, vine or similar trees with deep-going roots are planted so that they could survive.

 People live only in oases on small scales and they rely on farming, herding animals, and migrating.
-They have to plant wheat, barley, fruit trees, and alike.
+They have to plant wheat, barley, fruit trees, and like.
 In some areas, farming is also in vain.
 So, they have to make a living just by herding cattle.
-When neither of the above helps, they have to migrate to somewhere else in search of better living conditions.
+When neither of the above helps, they have to migrate somewhere else in search of better living conditions.

-Sun-dried brick, raw mud, and in some areas a limited quantity of stone are the only constructional materials used to build houses Walls have to be built very thick for the sake of insulation and roofs have to be built in a cupola or vaulted forms to last longer.
+Sun-dried brick, raw mud, and in some areas a limited quantity of stone are the only constructional materials used to build houses Walls have to be built very thick for the sake of insulation and roofs have to be built in a cupola or vaulted form to last longer.
 People are usually dressed in bright colors and clothing is mostly made of cotton.
 They are loose and long unless people are influenced by the city dwellers' culture.

 The Maranjab Desert is located in the city of Aran Va Bidgol, one of the ancient desert cities of Isfahan province.
 It is also close to Kashan.
-The Maranjab Desert is a place which takes one's glance to eternity Becoming deeply impressed by the scenery of moving sands and salt lake, seeing Maranjab caravanserai, examining rare plants, seeing strange animals and awesome sky at night are among motivations that prompt the lovers of natural geography to embark on a trip to this desert.
+The Maranjab Desert is a place that takes one's glance to eternity Becoming deeply impressed by the scenery of moving sands and salt lake, seeing Maranjab caravanserai, examining rare plants, and seeing strange animals and awesome sky at night are among the motivations that prompt the lovers of natural geography to embark on a trip to this desert.

 Mesr is in the far east of Isfahan (province) in Central Iran.
 It is basically 420 km far from Isfahan city, and 371 km far from Yazd.
 Mesr is a desert and also an oasis located in the central desert of Iran, (known as Dashte Kavir in Persian).
 The central mountain ranges of Iran which are predominantly isolated oasis-type mountains that run through the desert territory of Iran are close by.
 The town's only water source and therefore lifeline comes from a spring that flows out of the foothills of the aforementioned mountains quite close to the heart of the village.
 This is the only source of life for the gardens and date palm orchards that make this oasis such a special place.
 Watching sunsets and stars are very encouraged in this region.